kubewarden/kubewarden.io/content/blog/2025/08/kubewarden-1.28-release.md

 As usual, we tackle some maintenance and pay off some tech debt.
 For this cycle, apart from the usual dependency bumps, we have performed a partial migration to Golang 1.25:

-- Finished for the Go policies, which comes with a needed bump to Tinygo 0.39, also included in our [kubewarden/github-actions](https://github.com/kubewarden/github-actions) reusable workflows for CI/CD.
+- Finished for the Go policies, which comes with a needed bump to [Tinygo 0.39](https://github.com/tinygo-org/tinygo/releases/tag/v0.39.0), also included in our [kubewarden/github-actions](https://github.com/kubewarden/github-actions) reusable workflows for CI/CD.
 - Our container images also got the bump, but the changes will be released on the next version.

-In addition, we have simplified our Rust code devs dealing with PKI certs, which will be included for the next release.
+In addition, we have simplified our Rust code dealing with PKI certs, which will be included for the next release.

 # Getting in touch